Research objectives

 We will work to better understand the mechanisms and factors behind why certain features might be accepted, modified or rejected within communities.

-Examine social and linguistic factors
+Examine the social and linguistic factors that influence change

 By comparing trend results with longitudinal evidence, we will evaluate the reliability of the apparent time method, which infers change by comparing older and younger speakers at one time point.

-Apply modern methods
+Apply modern methods to the original and new data

 We take a dynamic approach to the longitudinal study of, e.g., vowels, using Generalised Additive Mixed Models to model formant trajectories, while applying modern acoustic analysis to Trudgill’s original data.